Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

-Depending on your business activities in Mesa, AZ, both you and your employees could use a company vehicle and deduct the associated costs.
+Based on your Mesa, AZ business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
 There are two options for claiming this deduction:

 - Use the standard mileage rate to deduct 67 cents per mile (applicable for both gas and electric vehicles); or